indubitable/cronch/README.md

 - polishing UI; improving UX (ongoing)
 - introducing HTMX for live refresh capabilities (partially completed)
 - caching to reduce overall load when retrieving filesystem data

-## Features

-- ✅ cron-like scheduling (with additional enhancements)
-- ✅ web interface for job management and monitoring
-- ✅ live job insights such as stdout/stderr views
-- ✅ saving of run histories with full output and timestamps
-  - ✅ configurable removal of old histories to free up space: time- and/or count-based
-- ✅ customizable post-run actions
-  - ✅ custom script can ingest run metadata and act on it
-  - (script could notify via email, Slack, Discord, other webhooks, etc.)
-- ✅ configurable job parallelism
-- ✅ configuration and history export/import capability
-  - ✅ configuration is a diff-friendly XML file
-  - ✅ history is SQLite, with stdout/stderr as minimally formatted text
-- ✅ native support for containerization

-## Non-features, i.e., things explicitly avoided (at least for MVP)

-- logins
-  - assume this app is either run on a secured system, or is behind an auth frontend such as Authelia
-- multi-server setups
-  - lots of complexity, not needed at the moment
-  - a job could still be written to execute anywhere using external resources
-- audit logs
-  - no point without logins

 ## Screenshots